quantuminformation/ai-agent-toolkit/README.md

 - Opens a shell inside the container where you can run AI agent commands
 - `PERSIST_POLICY=1` saves your login credentials so you don't have to log in every time
 - You stay in the container even after the AI agent exits
+- **No API key needed** - you can use browser login from inside the container
 - **Best for:** Learning, debugging, or when you want control over each step

 ### 3. One-shot run (Advanced)